 To overcome the structural division in the labour market, the UAE Government launched the Emiratisation (Tawteen in Arabic) campaign which mandates the inclusion of Emiratis in the job sector, particularly in the private sector.
 Emiratisation aims to increase the number of Emiratis in the job market and their contribution to the economy.
 Emiratisation will promote development-oriented policies that support productive activities, decent job creation.
 It will lead to substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship.

-Read about Emiratisation in Abu Dhabi and Dubai.
+Read about Emiratisation in Abu Dhabi.

 Application of Emiratisation